makerspace/makeradmin/api/src/shop/README.md

 ### Product

-The id of the stripe product is the id of the corresponding makeradmin product.
+The connection between stripe product and makeradmin product is stored in the database.
+It is possible to set the id of a stripe product on creation but it's not possible to change and thus basing the connection on ids being identical can break if something changes.

 ### Price